pollyjuice74/Error-Bit-Decoding/README.md

 - `HammingCode.ipynb` Simple implementation of Hamming Codes using numpy.

-- `quintuple_decoder.ipynb` Implements some functions for creating bit data, thien id decodes them using Majority Voting System algorithm.
-This algorithm is compared to a 2 layer dense Neural Network.
+- `quintuple_decoder.ipynb` Implements some functions for creating bit data, and a noisy channel.
+It then decodes them using Majority Voting System algorithm.
+This algorithm is compared to a 2 layer dense Neural Network that is also built in the notebook.